okendresen/cupster/README.md

 Simple betting and score management system.

-Just started development.
 Proof-of-concept for WC 2014.
+Test server at http://cupster.net/

 ###TODO
 - [x] Betting program to collect and store bets